 Claire Willett is a proud company member of the Oregon writers’ collective Playwrights West and a founding artist of the Fertile Ground Festival of New Work.
 She was a finalist for the 2015 Jerome Fellowship at The Playwrights' Center in Minneapolis, has received grants from the Oregon Arts Commission and Regional Arts & Culture Council, and was the 2011 Oregon Literary Fellow for Drama.

-Claire’s other works include: the Scottish folk musical Carter Hall (currently in development with Nashville songwriter Sarah Hart); Upon Waking; How the Light Gets In; That Was the River, This Is the Sea (with Gilberto Martin del Campo); and the chamber opera The Witch of the Iron Wood (with composer Evan Lewis), among others.
+Claire’s other works include Red Sky at Morning, produced in 2018 by Southwest Stageworks at Wilson High School in partnership with Playwrights West; the Scottish folk musical Carter Hall (with Nashville songwriter Sarah Hart); and the chamber opera The Witch of the Iron Wood (with composer Evan Lewis), among others.

-Her first novel, The Rewind Files, a YA time travel adventure about Watergate, was released in September 2015 by Retrofit (now Axiomatic Publishing) in Los Angeles, with a sequel expected in 2018.
+Her first novel, The Rewind Files, a YA time travel adventure about Watergate, was released in September 2015 by Retrofit (now Axiomatic Publishing) in Los Angeles.
+The second and third books in the trilogy will be released in 2019 and 2020.

 She has a B.A. in Theatre from Whitman College, is a graduate of the Paul A. Kaplan Theatre Management Program, and resides in her hometown of Portland, Oregon.